< Back to News & Insights

 March 6, 2017 — 5 min read

 There are many things home buyers learn throughout their first home buying experience.
 Much shock and disappointment could be avoided if buyers understood the additional expenses which come along when buying a home; not just the down payment and mortgage payment.
 Yes, all upfront costs in a loan transaction will be laid out with the Closing Disclosure form; but borrowers should truly know what they are getting themselves into financially before they've signed on the dotted line.
-So alert your clients of these hidden costs for first-time buyers:

 Down Payment